Jeffrey Cyphers Wright: Criticism

 Wright's art criticism has appeared in ARTnews, Art and Antiques, ArtNexus and The Brooklyn Rail.
-In 2008 the monthly Rail instituted his column of poetry reviews called "Rapid Transit".
+In 2008 the monthly Rail instituted his column of poetry reviews called "Rapid Transit", which ran for five years.
 Cover and Wright's Live Mag! host arts reviews by Wright and other contributors.
-Literary criticism also appears in American Book Review.
+Literary criticism also appears in Rain Taxi and the American Book Review.